splunk-soar-connectors/ciscosecurefirewall/README.md

 Product Name: Cisco Secure Firewall \
 Minimum Product Version: 6.3.0

-This app interfaces with Cisco Firepower devices to adds, updates and deletes network objects, network object groups, access policies and access rules
+This app interfaces with Cisco Firepower devices to add, update and delete network objects, network object groups, access policies and access rules

 This connector supports both cloud and on-prem delivered FMC.
 Below are the steps for connecting to both